Ill-Posedness Analysis of CSI-Based Electromagnetic Inverse Scattering for Material Reconstruction in ISAC Systems: Numerical Simulations and Results

 \subsection{CPR Results}

 To further assess the performance of the proposed method, we present the \ac{CPR} results for dielectric contrast reconstruction under different scenarios.
+The numerical evaluation is organized as follows.
+First, we consider a single convex scatterer to verify the basic reconstruction capability of the proposed \ac{ROI}-\ac{QP} framework.
+Second, we examine a two-scatterer elliptical cluster to evaluate the separation capability under closely spaced scatterers.
+Finally, we use a non-convex T-shaped scatterer as a representative ablation case to compare the full-domain \ac{BIM}, the \ac{LSM}-guided \ac{ROI}-\ac{BIM}, and the proposed \ac{LSM}-guided \ac{ROI}-\ac{QP}.

-Specifically, our comparisons are designed to probe the impact of the scattering operator in the ROI-restricted linear model~\eqref{eq:ykt}, rather than to establish state-of-the-art performance across different inversion paradigms.
+Specifically, our comparisons are designed to probe the impact of the scattering operator in the \ac{ROI}-restricted linear model~\eqref{eq:subproblem}, rather than to establish state-of-the-art performance across different inversion paradigms.
 To this end, we employ a conventional \ac{BIM} with Tikhonov regularization as a reference implementation of the linearized update, because its reconstruction behavior is primarily dictated by the conditioning of the associated scattering operator.
-All methods are evaluated under an identical forward model and the same noise realization, and they share the same ROI mask (obtained by the same procedure).
-Moreover, the regularization parameters in both methods are selected by the same L-curve criterion.
-Unless otherwise specified, both methods are run for $10$ outer iterations.
-The remaining simulation parameters follow Subsection~VI-A.
+Unless otherwise specified, all methods are evaluated under an identical forward model, the same noisy observation, and the same number of outer Born iterations.
+The remaining simulation parameters follow Section~VI-A.

-\subsubsection{Single Scatterer (Triangular Case)}
+\subsubsection{Single Scatterer: Triangular Case}

+The permittivity of the triangular scatterer is set to $2$.
+Fig.~\ref{fig:fiveplots}(a) depicts an equilateral triangular scatterer with an area of $0.65\,\mathrm{m}^2$.
+We first apply the \ac{LSM} under $5$~dB noise with the regularization parameter $\zeta=10^{-3}$.
+After thresholding, the \ac{ROI} shown in Fig.~\ref{fig:fiveplots}(b) is extracted, which reduces the problem dimension from $1{,}296$ to $426$ pixels.